quantumbagel/sensecam-control-record/README.md

 # Axis Vapix/Onvif Python

-@quantumbagel has added start and stop recording functionality This library is designed to provide control and configuration of Axis cameras using the Onvif and Vapix protocol.
+@quantumbagel has added start and stop recording functionality.

+This library is designed to provide control and configuration of Axis cameras using the Onvif and Vapix protocol.